FredNov/HShots/README.md

 # HShots

+*Special thanks to @Kirillium for updating it for 19.5 Houdini compatibility.*

 Houdini python panel tool for creating and managing shots in \*.hip file.
 Stores all the data in external \*.txt file.

   ![Help](Help/hshots.gif)